fxdave/react-konva-anchors/README.md

 ```

 The result is a function which returns a computed result from the reference object for example a position.
 The isUpdateNeeded is a function that receives the element and the result and returns a boolean.
 If it is true the change function will be called.
+Hint: use Math.round when you compare numbers.

 Use case: If you can't find right solution from the anchors above, you can use this.